 I live in a community of weather-watchers.

-Before the sun stirs and its pale light peers over the trees, they watch.
+Before the sun rises and its pale light peers over the trees, they watch.
 After the barn owl swallows the skin and bones of her midnight meal, they worry.
 When a trip to town leads to meeting a fellow weather-watcher, they talk.
 They watch and they worry and they talk about the rain or the heat or the cold.
-They watch, worry, and talk because they must plan.
+They behave this way because they must plan.

-A few seasons ago a grey-haired weather-watcher sat in his square-bodied pickup while a field flooded.
-He had bought the field around the time the American flag touched the moon, and after a decade it helped him buy another.
-Ninety-nine acres, once the site of sleepy sowing and sweaty reaping, transformed into a swamp.
+A few seasons ago a grey-haired weather-watcher sat in his pickup while a field flooded.
+He had bought the field around the time the American flag reached the moon, and after a decade it helped him buy another.
+Ninety-eight acres, once the site of sleepy sowing and sweaty reaping, transformed into a swamp.
 It was a loss that meant more losses.
-Professional weather-watchers, with half-hidden grins, declared the three-day event to be a “thousand-year flood,” thinking themselves lucky to study such a piece of meteorological history, when a stalled frontal boundary met waves of moist air.
+Professional weather-watchers, with half-hidden grins, declared the three-day event to be a “thousand-year flood,” and thought themselves lucky to study such a piece of meteorological history, when a stalled frontal boundary met waves of moist air.
 The grey-haired weather-watcher, with a half-hidden smile, sat with his wife and pondered the mist that appears for a little while and then vanishes.